haroldqjr/LuatraumaFix/README.md

 Is this safe?
 Yes
   Uses built-in Windows tools only
-  Does not install spyware, drivers, or background apps Does not change personal files
+  Does not install spyware, drivers, or background apps Does not change personal files.
 Only:
   Turns required Windows services back on
   Updates Windows security certificates